millerthegorilla/artisan_scripts/README.md

 ### firewall and router...

-When the scripts have finished running, you will need to open your firewall ports 80 and 443, and make sure that your router firewall is forwarding those two ports to your machine's ip address.
+In the case of a production setup, when the scripts have finished running, you will need to open your firewall ports 80 and 443, and make sure that your router firewall is forwarding those two ports to your machine's ip address.

 ### server reload...

-If you make any changes to the code base, and need to reload the server, you can run the script 'reload.sh'.
-This will kill the gunicorn process and run it from fresh and then start and stop the swag container to reload nginx.
+In the case of a production setup, if you make any changes to the code base, and need to reload the server, you can run the script 'reload.sh'.
+This will call supervisorctl to reload the gunicorn process and then start and stop the swag container to reload nginx.

 ### customising scripts